5 Words We Got by Misunderstanding Fictional Characters

 His name is Brainiac, because he’s such a brainiac.
 But that slang term didn’t exist back when he debuted in the comics in 1958.
 It only ever became a word we use to refer to real-life smart people because it began as the name of that comic-book character.

-And when we call some a brainiac, we forget what the name originally meant.
+And when we call someone a brainiac, we forget what the name originally meant.
 The writer behind Brainiac (Otto Binder) chose that name because of the word brain, of course, but also the word maniac.
 Calling someone a “brainiac” rather than just “brainy” should then accuse them of being of insane, but it rarely does.

 Obviously, words can change meanings over time, but if our descendants start referring to turkeys as “turduckens,” they’re missing the word’s original beauty.